 While artists in Canada are numerous, though, the study also found that their income is scarce.

-“The median income of artists is 45% lower than all Canadian workers,” a study release said.
-A typical artist in Canada has a median income of just $23,100, compared to $41,900 for all Canadian workers.
+A typical artist in Canada has a median income of just $24,300, compared to $41,900 for all Canadian workers.

 Cultural workers—such as librarians, museum workers, archivists, designers and architects—are slightly better off in terms of workforce and income.